giry-dev/mangrove-docs/docs/developers/protocol/technical-references/reactive-offer/maker-contract.md

     IMangrove mgv = IMangrove(payable(mgv));
     address reserve; // token reserve for inbound tokens

-    // an example of offer execution that simply verifies that `this` contract has enough outbound tokens to satisfy the taker Order. function makerExecute(MgvLib.SingleOrder calldata order) external returns (bytes32 makerData) {
+    // an example of offer execution that simply verifies that `this` contract has enough outbound tokens to satisfy the market order. function makerExecute(MgvLib.SingleOrder calldata order) external returns (bytes32 makerData) {
         // revert below (in case of insufficient funds) to signal mangrove we renege on trade
         // reverting as soon as early to minimize bounty